katheich/project-1/README.md

       }
     }
     ```
-- everything else, i.e. walls, power-ups, player and ghosts, are simply classes assigned to these cells
+- Everything else, i.e. walls, power-ups, player and ghosts, are simply classes assigned to these cells

-- the grid layout was planned in Excel and turned into a corresponding array
+- The grid layout was planned in Excel and turned into a corresponding array

   <img src="./images/screenshots/gridassignment.png" width="400" />

 ### Ghost movement
-- like in original game, ghosts only look one move ahead
-- consider for each ghost the 4 possible options it could move to and narrow it down
+- A single function is used to determine each ghost's movement.
+Like in original game, ghosts only look one move ahead.
+The function starts from considering the 4 possible options that a ghost could move to and starts to narrow them down as follows:
-- cannot move into walls or backwards, so choices only need to be made at intersections
+  - Since ghosts cannot move into walls or backwards, choices only need to be made at intersections.
-- at intersection, calculate as-the-crow-flies distance (straight line, ignores walls) to pac-man from each option and pick the one that is closest (in frightened state, pick the one that is furthest)
+  - At an intersection, the as-the-crow-flies distance (straight line, ignores walls) to pac-man is calculated from each option and the one that is closest (in frightened state, pick the one that is furthest) is selected.
-- moving all ghosts the same way in the same interval, different behaviour emerges from different starting points alone
+- All ghosts move the same way in the same interval, the different behaviour solely emerges from different starting points.
-- in order to avoid them 'fusing together' as a result, if two ghosts bump into each other, they will reverse
+- In order to avoid the ghosts 'fusing together' as a result, if two ghosts bump into each other, they will reverse and keep going.

 ```js
   function moveGhost(ghostHistory) {